lqb2/blog/_posts/2018/2018-04-05-deletefacebook.md

 4 april 2018. reading jaron lanier's [you are not a gadget](https://www.goodreads.com/book/show/6683549-you-are-not-a-gadget). this section screams to me the answer.

-> [coming as soon as i type up this quote from the afterword of the paperback version]
+> “Our willingness to suffer for the sake of the perception of freedom is remarkable.”

-i decided to start telling people that i was going to delete my facebook. i told casper, katherine, a few others.
+i decided to start telling people that i was going to delete my facebook. i told [casper](http://www.caspertk.com/), [katherine](https://kerclay.com/), a few others.

 i started a list of things that kept me on the platform so i could think through how to live without it.